SeismicSystems/pilot-tomo-api/page.md

 ```
 {
-    matches: ClaimBody[]
+    matches: Swipe[]
 }
 ```

 ## Interfacing with your target chain

 ### Broadcasting a signal
-- send the commitment to the chain, along with the signature of Seismic acknowledging the pre-image
+The swipe is registered directly with the chain.
+Users must send the commitment, along with Seismic's signature of acknowledgement.
 ```
 swipe(uint256 swipeCommitment, ECDSASignature signature)
 ```

 ### Verifying swipes
-- need to do for security model
+Tomo clients should verify that the preimages sent by Seismic are registered on-chain.
+It's a necessary step to uphold our security model.

+The contract maintaines a public mapping of `swipeCommitment` to `bool` for whether it's been registered.
+The Tomo client can use this to verify the pre-images.
 ```
 swipeContract.methods.swipes(swipeCommitment).call()
     .then(isPresent => {